OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 will be used is when the attribute **part_node_count** is not present within that layer's geometry container.
 Per convention requirements, the driver supports reading from geometries with X, Y, and Z axes.

-Layers with a geometry type of Point or Point25D will cause the implicit creation of x,y(,z) variables for projected coordinate system, or lon,lat(,z) variables for geographic coordinate systems.
-For other geometry type, a variable "ogc_wkt" ( bi-dimensional char for NC3 output, or string for NC4 output) is created and used to store the geometry as a ISO WKT string.
+When create or editing a CF-1.6/WKT dataset, layers with a geometry type of Point or Point25D will cause the implicit creation of x,y(,z) variables for a projected coordinate system, or lon,lat(,z) variables for geographic coordinate systems.
+For other geometry types, a variable "ogc_wkt" ( bi-dimensional char for NC3 output, or string for NC4 output) is created and used to store the geometry as a ISO WKT string.